 TURF FERTILISER.

-Using the right turf fertilizer technology is crucial to getting the best results from your lawn fertilizer.
+Using the right turf fertiliser technology is crucial to get the best results from your lawn fertilizer.

-The choice of lawn and turf fertilizer technology available, has made turf nutrition easier than ever before.
-However, this has also made it complicated to choose the right turf fertilizer.
+The choice of lawn and turf fertiliser technology available has made turf nutrition more complicated than ever before.
+However, this increase in choice, means that there is always the right solution to meet your needs.

-Just like the human body, if you eat poorly, you will become unhealthy, more prone to disease and not perform at your best.
-This principle applies to a lawn, golf course or in a heavily used stadium.
+Just like the human body, if you eat badly, you are more prone to disease and don’t perform at your best.
+This same principle applies to a lawn, golf course or a stadium.

-• Less disease means significant chemical savings.
-It is cheaper to get your turf nutrition right by using the right lawn fertilizer than by spraying a fungicide.
+• Less disease.
+This means big chemical savings.
+It costs less to get your turf nutrition right if you use the right lawn fertiliser than if you have to spray a fungicide.

-• Applying a turf fertilizer is a lot safer than spraying turf chemicals.
+• Safety.
+When you use a turf fertiliser, it’s is a lot safer than when you spray turf chemicals.

-As turf and lawn fertilizer suppliers, we have a wide range of fertilizer technology.
-This ranges from mini prill lawn fertilizers ideal for use on golf greens to fairway and sports turf fertilizer.
+As turf and lawn fertiliser suppliers, we have access to a wide range of fertiliser technologies.
+These range from mini prill lawn fertilisers ideal for golf greens to fairway and sports turf fertilisers.

 Straight NPK’s:

-‘Straight’ lawn and turf fertilizers are the low-cost options.
-These turf fertilizers tend to have a high salt index (burn potential) and can damage turf if not immediately watered in.
-They also cause growth surges, which means you mow more often.
+‘Straight’ lawn and turf fertilisers are your go to options if you are on a budget.
+These turf fertilisers tend to have a high salt index (burn potential) and so tend to damage turf if you do not water them in straight away.
+They also cause growth surges, which means you have to mow more often.

 Water solubles:

-To overcome this, manufacturers use anti-caking agents that can be abrasive to spray equipment.
+To overcome this, manufacturers use anti-cake agents that tend to be abrasive to spray equipment.

-However, an advantage of the water solubles is that they allow “spoon-feeding” of turf.
-Spoon feeding means you apply a little and often so turfgrass is fed what it needs and when it needs it.
+However, an advantage of the water solubles is that they allow you to “spoon-feed” turf.
+Spoon feeding means you are able to apply a little nutrient more often so turf grass is able to be fed what it needs, when it needs it.

-Bearing this in mind, some manufacturers incorporate a low percentage of surfactant to increase the leaf uptake of any foliar turf or lawn fertilizer.
+Some products contain a small amount of surfactant to increase the leaf uptake of any foliar turf or lawn fertiliser.

 Enhanced Efficiency sports turf fertiliser (EEFs).